"Abandoned well" means a well that is unused, unmaintained, or is in such disrepair as to be unusable.

 WAC, Dangerous waste regulations, the words "dangerous waste" will refer to the full universe of wastes regulated by chapter 173-303

-means to fill or plug a UIC well so that it will not result in an environmental or public health or safety hazard, nor serve as a channel for movement of water or pollution to an aquifer.
-"Department"
+"Decommission" means to fill or plug a UIC well so that it will not result in an environmental or public health or safety hazard, nor serve as a channel for movement of water or pollution to an aquifer.

 "Department" means department of ecology.
-"Dispersion"

 "Geologic containment system" means the geologic formations that both receive the injected carbon dioxide (CO2) and contains or sequesters it within the system's physical boundaries.
 The containment system is a three-dimensional area with defined boundaries that includes one or more geologic formations.

 "Geologic sequestration of carbon dioxide" means the injection of carbon dioxide into subsurface geologic formations to permanently prevent its release into the atmosphere.

 "Geologic sequestration project" means the surface and underground facilities used to inject carbon dioxide for sequestration and includes: Geologic containment system, monitoring zone(s) and surface facilities described in the permit application.

 "Geologic sequestration project boundary" means a three-dimensional boundary defined in permit that encloses all surface and underground facilities of the geologic sequestration project and extends vertically to the overlying ground surface.

 "Ground water" means water in a saturated zone or stratum beneath the surface of land or below a surface water body.

 "Ground water protection area" means a geographic area that is by or close by a surrounding community and nontransient noncommunity water system, that uses ground water as a source of drinking water (40 C.F.R.
 144.87) and other sensitive ground water areas critical to protecting underground sources of drinking water from contamination; such as sole source aquifers, highly productive aquifers supplying private wells, critical aquifer recharge areas and/or other state and local areas determined by state and local governments.
-"Hazardous substances"

 mean any dangerous or extremely hazardous waste as defined in RCW 70.105.010